sloan-ireland/Images/README.md

 ## Task 14: An exclusive!
 ![task 24](https://raw.githubusercontent.com/sloan-ireland/Images/main/02.04.2023_17.46.56_REC.png)

 S1 and S2.
 Two strings!
 Oh what to do?
 According to the hint we need to XOR the two strings together.
-XOR stands for 'exclsive or' and is an bitwise logical operator that uses two binary values.
+XOR stands for 'exclusive or' and is an bitwise logical operator that uses two binary values.
 It returns a 1 if and only if between corresponding bits only one operand is a 1.
 Writing a program in any language to do this is pretty straightforward.
 An example of a python program that does this is below.
 ```python
 #!/usr/bin/env python3
 string1 = "44585d6b2368737c65252166234f20626d"